 As an employee, you are entitled to expect that your employer will provide you with a safe work environment.
-A failure in their obligation to do so, that results in an accident that causes you to suffer an injury, may give rise to a right to claim compensation.
+A failure in their obligation to do so, that results in an accident that causes you to suffer an injury, may give rise to a Personal Injury* action.

-Workplace Accident Claims Lawyers for Dublin, Limerick, Cork, Leinster & Beyond
+Workplace Accident Lawyers for Dublin, Limerick, Cork, Leinster & Beyond

 Claims for financial compensation for accidents at work are very complicated, and demand the attention of lawyers that understand the process involved.
-The accidents at work team at Sherwin O’Riordan deploy their expertise and experience to ensure our clients get the compensation they deserve.Had an accident at work?
-Call SOR's Personal Injury Solicitors today.
+The accidents at work team at Sherwin O’Riordan deploy their expertise and experience to ensure our clients are supported.

 What counts as an accident at work in Ireland?